zalpha314/AI-Match/README.md

 - Can change only once a day

 Base
-- Birthdate
+- Birthdate (filterable by age range)
 - Gender (male, female, male born as female, female born as male)
-- Interested in (multi-select gender identity)
-- Postal Code
+- Postal Code (filterable by distance, bus time, or drive time)
+- BMI (as number, does not appear in profile, filterable by category multi-select)
+- Ocupation (Unemployed, Student, Part-Time, Full-Time, Retired)

 Seeking
-- BMI (as number, include link to calculator)
+- Attracted to (multi-select gender identity)
-- Looking For (long-term, short-term, dating)
+- Looking For (long-term, short-term, dating but no commitment)
 - Intent (serious, casual)
+- Monogamy (Monogomous, Neutral, Polygamous)
+- Relationship Status (Single, In a Relationship, Married)

 Dealbreakers
 - Smokes (yes, occasionally, no)
-- Drugs (yes, soft, no)
+- Drugs (yes, "soft" only, no)
 - Drinks (often, socially, rarely, no)
 - Has Kids (Yes, Yes but over 18, No)
 - Wants Kids (Yes, Maybe, No)

 Compatibility
-- Demeanour: (wild, calm, serious) (may need more research)
+- Demeanour (wild, calm, serious) (may need more research)
 - Dominance (Dominant, Somewhat Dominant, Neutral, Somwhat Submissive, Submissive)
-- Ambition (Very Ambitious, Somewhat Ambitious, Not Ambitious)
+- Ambition (Very Ambitious, Ambitious, Unambitious)
-- Independence (Reclusive, Independent, Balanced, Dependent)
+- Independence (Reclusive, Independent, Balanced, Dependent, Reliant)

-Maybe
-- Match Pickiness (Very, Somewhat, No)
+- Confidence (Very Confident, Confident, Neutral, Unconfidant, Very Unconfidant)
+- Tidiness (Tidy, Neutral, Messy)
+- Residence Situation (With Family, With Roommate(s), Alone)

+Additional
+- Has Pets (Cats, Dogs, Birds, Other) multi
+- But Also Likes (same as above)
+- Dietary Restrictions (free text, or find database with list to choose from)

 About
-- About Me
+- Introduction
 - Interests (comma-seperated)
--

-## Search Criteria
-  - Age Range
-  - Genders
+- What I'm doing with my Life
+- What I do in my spare time
-  - Demeanours
+- Why I'm here

-  - BMI category
-  - distance (Km, bus time on saturday at noon, or drive time)
+# Match Game

+## Step 1: Request Profile (Rate Attractiveness by: Not At All, No, Yes, Very)
+  - Ratings on you affect your hidden attractiveness level
+  - Everyone in your attractiveness league that matches your filters is queued
+    - Ordered based on similar attractiveness level, if you have already been liked, and compatability perferences
+  - You cannot see what someone has rated you
+  - Rating Yes or Very will queue them for Step 2
+## Step 2: Request Contact (View Profile and ask to get in contact with: Yes, No)
+  - Order based on if you have already been liked, and compatability preferences
+## Step 3: In Contact
+  - maximum number of people based on monogomy
+    - You must end contact to get another contact
+  - you see number of people
+    - queued to talk to you
+    - you are queued to talk to
+## Step 4: End Contact
+  - You must give reason(s) to end contact (that they will see)
+    - If you did not respond to their first message
+    - If you responded to their first message

 # Technologies